DSOI-ALL/flask_api_sample/README.md

 ## Future Work

 This demo/example would work great with a simple mongo backend and ORM implementation in the code.

-Also, it would be nice to set up a [Vagrant]('https://www.vagrantup.com/') script for launching a VM with all the dependencies pre-installed so users could see it working without installing and configuring dependencies themselves.

 ## Acknowledgements